l8doku/bump-kaboom/README.md

 ## Collision information

-The function `onBumpCollision` gives you a Collision object that contains the following fields:
+The function `addBumpCollision` gives you a Collision object that contains the following fields:

 -  `itemObj`: game object that is checking collision right now. `player` in the example above.
 -  `otherObj`: game object that `itemObj` collides with.